 Other legislation and governance

-Other than its functions as set out in the NHMRC Act, as a statutory authority NHMRC is also bound by the Public Service Act 1999, the Financial Management and Accountability Act 1997 (FMA Act), and other legislation and regulations as determined by the Public Service Commission (www.apsc.gov.au).
-From 1 July 2014, NHMRC will be bound by the Public Governance, Accountability, Performance and Governance Act 2013
+Other than its functions as set out in the NHMRC Act, as a statutory authority NHMRC is also bound by the Public Service Act 1999, the Public Governance, Performance and Accountability Act 2013, and other legislation and regulations as determined by the Public Service Commission (www.apsc.gov.au).

 Governance and administrative structure

-- Governance structure: NHMRC Governance Structure Chart (PDF, 304KB)
+- Governance structure: NHMRC Governance Structure Chart (PDF, 722KB)

 NHMRC corporate reporting